 Although much of the west coast struggles with drought, Marin County enjoys a slightly above-average amount of rain per year, complemented by many full days of sun and evenings of dramatic fog.
 This decidedly ideal climate allows residents to relish the magnificent outdoors of the region with frequency.

 Photo courtesy of Strawberry Village

-Marin County’s culinary scene is defined by the use of local and fresh ingredients, a remarkable range of cuisines, and unwavering commitment to excellence.
+Marin County’s culinary scene is defined by the use of local and fresh ingredients, a remarkable range of cuisines, and an unwavering commitment to excellence.
 Despite its proximity to San Francisco’s plethora of celebrated restaurants, Marin holds its own with a selection of destination-worthy establishments.

 Local standouts include Copita Tequileria y Comida

-, which features a gluten-free menu of classic Mexican dishes and listed by Condé Nast as a top pick for extensive taco options.
+, which features a gluten-free menu of classic Mexican dishes and is listed by Condé Nast as a top pick for extensive taco options.
 Select one of the 40 variants from their tequila menu to pair your meal with and indulge in the mouth-watering flavors of their habanero wings with a side of avocado crema or their famous ceviche.
 Harmony

 is another exciting option — a highly acclaimed Chinese restaurant serving exquisitely prepared wild-caught prawns, dim sum, oven-roasted duck, and woke-seared Angus reserve beef.

 As Marin and nearby areas are known for their local agriculture, several restaurants orient their whole approach around this appealing aspect of the region.
 Marche Aux Fleurs

 , inspired by the intimate culinary experiences of France and Italy, cultivates a charming atmosphere to serve house-made gnocchi, polenta-asparagus tian, and other California and European blended dishes — all prepared with fresh ingredients.
 The nearby Farmshop Marin